The Collection 1982–1988: Critical reception and commercial performance

 Jose F. Promis of AllMusic gave The Collection 1982–1988 two and a half out of five stars and wrote that this album collects most of Dion's essential recordings from her pre-superstar years, when she was a very young French singer, popular in Canada and France.
-Promis noted the heavily synthesized Europop of the 1988 Eurovision contest winner "Ne partez pas sans moi", which was the song that introduced Dion to international audiences, and is a milestone in her career.
+Promis noted the heavily synthesized europop of the 1988 Eurovision contest winner "Ne partez pas sans moi", which was the song that introduced Dion to international audiences, and is a milestone in her career.
 According to him, many of the songs on this set are fair, and differ from the processed teen pop of the late 1990s because of the ever-present sincerity in Dion's voice.
 Highlights include the elegant ballads "Tellement j'ai d'amour pour toi", "Benjamin", and "La voix du bon Dieu", the shimmering "Avec toi" and "Du soleil au cœur;" and the anthemic "C'est pour vivre".
 Other songs almost make the mark, such as the dramatic "La religieuse", but are marred by sometimes bizarre production, and, in this case, a truly off-putting bridge.
-Others are sing-song, nursery rhyme-type material, especially "Hymne à l'amitié" and the incredibly 1980s sounding "Hello Mister Sam".
+Others are sing-song, nursery rhyme-type material, especially "Hymne à l'amitié" and the incredibly 1980s sounding "Hello mister Sam".

-The Collection 1982–1988 peaked inside top forty in European countries, reaching number eleven in Denmark (in July 1998), number twenty in Belgium Wallonia (in August 1997), number twenty-seven in Sweden (in March 1998) and number thirty-seven in the Netherlands (in March 1998).
+The Collection 1982–1988 peaked inside top 40 in European countries, reaching number 11 in Denmark (July 1998), number 20 in Belgium Wallonia (August 1997), number 27 in Sweden (March 1998) and number 37 in the Netherlands (March 1998).

-Track listings
+Track listing

+All tracks produced by Eddy Marnay and Rudi Pascal, except "Billy" and "En amour" by Marnay, "Ne partez pas sans moi" by Urs Peter Keller and Atilla Şereftuğ, "La religieuse" by Didier Barbelivien, "Comment t'aimer" and "Je ne veux pas" by Romano Musumarra.